 No one in Ascend knows the exact solution to the problem they’re trying to solve.
 But everyone is open to learning new concepts and technologies.
 Our idea is that the best way to succeed is through trial and failure, learning, and getting help from good advisors.

-We have good contact with all of our sponsors and the Institute of Technical Cybernetics (ITK) and Department of Computer Science (IDI), both at NTNU.
-From the institutes we get access to different labs, equipment and competence.
-Several of our members write projects and master theses connected with their work at Ascend for IDI and ITK.
-Our sponsors are listed at the homepage.
+Ascend NTNU works closely with all of our sponsors and maintains a close relationship with the Institute of Technical Cybernetics (ITK), and the Department of Computer Science (IDI) at NTNU.
+Ascend gets access to labs, equipment, and competence from the institute and our sponsors.
+Several members write projects and master theses connected with their work at Ascend for IDI and ITK.
+Our sponsors host frequent meetings, talks and support us with what we need!
+You can find our sponsor list at the bottom of the homepage.